 Communal events, from sports outings and gallery visits with artists to ice skating and s’mores, live theatre, and curated historical walking tours, and so much more.

-Relationship-building with fellow community members, through cohorts by ages and life stages (young families, 20/30-somethings, middle aged and older adults), and intergenerational groups, including Rosh Hodesh, the book club, mah jongg, and meal deliveries to community members experiencing hard times.
+Relationship-building with fellow community members, through cohorts by ages and life stages (young families, 20/30-somethings, middle aged and older adults), and intergenerational groups, including Rosh Hodesh (Women’s monthly gatherings), Men’s Club, Book Club, Mah Jongg Club, and meal deliveries to community members experiencing hard times.

 Opportunities to connect with fellow members through mitzvot and social action, like our Food Insecurity Initiative.